ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

     `<ID>` is a string for identification.
 A subdirectory `m2m_<ID>` will be created.
 Take note of this directory, this will be referred as the **SimNIBS output** directory in the following of this manual.
 The `--forceqform` parameter is required as often Nifti files are not 100% strict on how qform and sform matrices are saved.

-* **Mandatory**: Identify the coordinates where you want to focus ultrasound in T1W space.
-There are many tools (FSL, SPM12, etc) that can be used to convert from standardized space (e.g. MNI) to T1W space.
+* **Mandatory**: Identify the coordinates of the target of focus ultrasound in T1W space.
+If you need to start in standardized space (e.g. MNI), there are many tools (FSL, SPM12, etc) that can be used to convert from standardized space to T1W space.

+    For example, with FSL, you can create a simple csv file (`mni.csv`) file with the coordinates in MNI such as `-32.0 -20.0 65.0`.
+Then run the following commands

+    `flirt -in <path to T1W nifti> -ref $FSLDIR/data/standard/MNI152_T1_1mm -omat anat2mni.xfm -out anat_norm`

+    `std2imgcoord -img <path to T1W nifti>  -std $FSLDIR/data/standard/MNI152_T1_1mm.nii -xfm anat2mni.xfm mni.csv > natspace.csv`

+    The file `natspace.csv` will contain the MNI coordinates converted to T1W space.
+Please note that often visual inspections could be required to confirm the location.

 * *Optional*: CT scan of the participant.
 Depending on the study being conducted, counting with a CT scan improves the precision of the simulation.
 * *Optional*:: ZTE scan of the participant.
 A pseudo-CT scan can be reconstructed using a Zero Echo Time (ZTE) MRI scan.
 Details on MRI scan parameters and methods for pseudo-CT reconstruction (using the "classical" approach) can be found in the work presented by [Miscouridou *et al.*](https://ieeexplore.ieee.org/document/9856605) (DOI: 10.1109/TUFFC.2022.3198522).
 The user needs only to provide the Nifti file of the ZTE scan.
 BabelBrain will do the transformation to pseudo-CT as detailed in Miscouridou *et al.* A Nifti file with the pseudo-CT will be generated.